Governance, productivity and economic development: Analytical results

-As mentioned above the presence of the corruption is always harmful for the economic development.
+As mentioned above, the presence of corruption is always harmful to economic development.
 However, Proposition \ref{inaction} argues that the inaction may be worse.
-Indeed, Proposition \ref{inaction}'s point 1 shows that when the government provides an significant investment in public investment and it is quite efficient (i.e. high value of $a_2$), we obtain more economic output with respect to the inaction situation, even a part of tax revenue is wasted due to a corruption.
+Indeed, Proposition \ref{inaction}'s point 1 shows that when the government provides a significant investment in public investment and it is quite efficient (i.e. high value of $a_2$), we obtain more economic output with respect to the inaction situation, even if a part of tax revenue is wasted due to corruption.

 Proposition \ref{inaction} is related to \cite{dl02}'s Proposition 3 where they show, in an optimal growth framework, that a scenario, where embezzling improves the productivity, corruption is not very high and the incentive effect is important, would be better than the inaction scenario (where the productivity remains the same and there is no corruption).